It all started with Blair Waldorf.

 Cardigans -- especially the über soft variety -- feel luxurious, sophisticated, and oh-so prim.
 A patterned one will help you bring some girly and fun style into an otherwise dressy and proper wardrobe.

-- Miss Pillsbury proves that sweater sets aren't just for snooty WASPs anymore.
+- Sweater sets aren't just for snooty WASPs anymore.
 Wear a matching top and cardigan set with a (#10) skirt, (#11) ballet flats, and a (#9) statement necklace.

 - Cardigans look fantastic with (#1) girly ruffled blouses peaking through.
 Also, try one with a lace cami and a (#10) pencil skirt!